Toolbox Reference#

 to 1

-then it will keep two copies in
+, it will keep two copies in

 If you set SEMAPHORE_GIT_CACHE_AGE=86400

-, then the cache for the GitHub
+, the cache for the

-repository will get updated after 1 day.
+repository will be updated after 1 day.

 checksum#